-This holiday season we rounded up the best gifts for 4-year-olds that will keep their minds and their bodies moving.
+We rounded up several unique gifts for 4-year-olds that will keep their minds and their bodies moving.

 Your 4-year-old can begin to learn to code with this fun set that lets your little one show a creature how to fetch, play hide-and-seek and more.

 “If you’re buying Legos, just buy regular Legos.
-Don’t feel like you have to buy pink ones because you have a girl,” Conti of The Wetherill School said.
+Don’t feel like you have to buy pink ones because you have a girl,” Conti said.

 If you need to organize your Legos, here are five brilliant (and mom-approved) hacks for keeping them tidy and out of your bare foot's way.

 Perfectly designed for little hands, this jumbo floor activity helps improve a preschooler's hand-eye coordination and problem-solving skills.
-As a bonus, the out-of-this-world puzzle from Petit Collage is made with environmentally friendly materials, like recycled paper and vegetable-based inks.
+As a bonus, this puzzle is made with environmentally friendly materials like recycled paper and vegetable-based inks.